box/box-openapi/CONTRIBUTING.md

 Before a contribution can be merged into this project, please fill out the Contributor License Agreement (CLA).
-Any new contributor will be prompted to sign the CLA by our CLA bot upon creating a pull request.
+Any new contributor will be prompted to sign this agreement our CLA bot upon creating a pull request.

 ## Development